AastaNV/ChatBot/README.md

 You can learn following things with this sample:
 </br>
 1. Convert an LSTM TensorFlow model into UFF format.
-2. Run a UFF model on Jetson with Python (includes a c++ to python TensorRT wrapper).
+2. Run a UFF model on Jetson with Python (includes a C++ to Python TensorRT wrapper).
 </br>
 We also include chatbot training and x86 chatbot source(pure python) for user reference.